EDA-202320-SEC10-G01/Reto1-G01/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

-1. Student No. 1 Name, Student No. 1 Uniandes Email, Student No. 1 owned functionality.
+1. Student No. 1 Andres Leonardo Beltran Contreras, Student No. 1 al.beltran@uniandes.edu.co, Student No. 1 owned functionality.
-1. Student No. 2 Name, Student No. 2 Uniandes Email, Student No. 2 owned functionality.
+1. Student No. 2 José Alejandro Rojas Zapata, Student No. 2 j.rojasz@uniandes.edu.co, Student No. 2 owned functionality.
-1. Student No. 3 Name, Student No. 3 Uniandes Email, Student No. 3 owned functionality.
+1. Student No. 3 Tomas Acosta Romero , Student No. 3 t.acostar@uniandes.edu.co, Student No. 3 owned functionality.

 [Back to top](#challenge-template)